knative/docs/docs/getting-started/next-steps.md

 ## :page_with_curl: Explore the Knative docs

-Explore the guides below for documentation specific to your role:
+See the following guides for documentation specific to your role:

 - [Developer Guide](../developer/README.md)
 - [Admin Guide](../admin/README.md)